Import Patient Forms and Medical Histories

-When a patient fills out Patient Forms or a medical history the data entered into input fields, or in checkboxes/radio buttons associated with input fields, can be imported into the Open Dental database.
+When a patient fills out a registration form or a medical history form, the data can be imported into the Open Dental database.

 This window is a review of information on the completed form.
 Always verify any data with the patient and make sure the correct rows are flagged before you import.

-- Double Click to Pick: The import information is too complex for Open Dental to automatically translate.
-Double click in the cell to specify the information to import.
+When [double click to pick] displays in red, the information is too complex for Open Dental to automatically translate.
+Double-click in the cell to specify the information to import.
 For additional details on complex fields, see Complex Fields below.

 Medical history import values are represented by three states: yes, no and unknown.
 Empty columns represent unknown, or items which the patient left blank.